jcwilk/divided/README.md

   * If you look in the git history I just built off of his faye-rails-example :P
 * [Thin](http://code.macournoyer.com/thin/usage/)/[EventMachine](https://www.igvita.com/2008/05/27/ruby-eventmachine-the-speed-demon/) for evented awesomeness obviating the need for a background worker
 * [Grape](https://github.com/intridea/grape/wiki) (eventually) for concise and dynamic hypermedia APIs (specifically, most likely, [HAL](http://haltalk.herokuapp.com/explorer/browser.html#/))
-* [RSpec](http://www.rubydoc.info/gems/rspec-expectations/frames) for test love (soon, still experimenting) since all of the above test so nicely
+* [RSpec](http://www.rubydoc.info/gems/rspec-expectations/frames) for test love since all of the above test so nicely
-  * Not sure about how well Faye will test, but pub/sub is fairly easy to fudge over in tests
+  * Not sure about how well Faye will test, but pub/sub is fairly easy to fudge over in tests (so far, fudging over entirely)
+  * Using [mock_em](https://github.com/rightscale/mock_em) to quickly test time-based scenarios

 I previously tried working with puma/rails/redis rather than thin/rails/faye/eventmachine and it was a total shitshow trying to get a single dyno to do anything useful.
 You can peek around at my prior progress in a legacy branch if you want to make fun of me :P